 This issue is more acute on the Internet where the images are often smaller and with less information.
 The dark or black background all too often loses the nuance of the printed images and becomes a dark hole.
 The artwork ends up looking like it is being sucked into the background.

 Photo Credit: Philip Cohen

-If you want a dark background, there are two options that may help.
+If you want a dark background, two options may help.
 The graduated dark background. or black with reflections/shadows under the work (left images).
-With proper lighting you can still get light on the work with shadows/reflections to give a solid footing to the work.
+With proper lighting, you can still get light on the work with shadows/reflections to give a solid footing to the work.
 Assuming the work is properly lit, the image will look much better.

 The black to very dark background is sometimes considered neutral, arty, or sophisticated.
-The Museum of Art and Design has a large portion of their collection photographed on black (as in the image to the left).
+The Museum of Art and Design has a large portion of its collection photographed on a black background (as in the image to the left).
 At the time of writing this post, the website itself had a black background that the images were placed on.
-The edge of the black background photo disappears into the background of the site.
-Unfortunately, it makes the entire site seem rather dark and dreary.
+The edge of the black background photo disappeared into the background of the site.
+Unfortunately, it made the entire site seem rather dark and dreary.
 They have since updated their site and now have a white background which is a much better look.

-Some of the work on the Museum of Art and Design web site is photographed on the solid dark gray background.
+Some of the work on the Museum of Art and Design website is photographed on a solid dark gray background.
 This isn't much of an improvement.
 I know because of an image of my bracelet (above right).
-For some reason the photograph of the work is dark and muddy.
+For some reason, the photograph of the work is dark and muddy.

 Any opinions about your preference?